Guide 2022-2023

 Example/Required Artifacts for Domain 6:

-- Practicum students will analyze multi-tiered systems of supports that occur at their practicum site.
-An analysis paper (a minimum of 3 pages double spaced) will be submitted.
-The paper should describe the systems of supports that occur, as well as how these systems compared to best practices.
+- An analysis paper (a minimum of 3 pages double-spaced) will be submitted to the course Canvas site.
+The paper should describe the systems of support that occur for academics, behavior, and social/emotional development, as well as how these systems are compared to best practices.
 Recommendations for improvement should also be written.

 Domain 7: Family, School, and Community Collaboration Services: School psychologists understand principles and research related to family systems, strengths, needs, and cultures; evidence-based strategies to support positive family influences on children’s learning and mental health; and strategies to develop collaboration between families and schools.
 School psychologists, in collaboration with others, design, implement, and evaluate services that respond to culture and context.
 They facilitate family and school partnerships and interactions with community agencies to enhance of academic and social–behavioral outcomes for children.